-Adult respiratory distress syndrome (ARDS) is a severe lung condition.
+Acute respiratory distress syndrome (ARDS) is a severe lung condition.
 It occurs when fluid fills up the air sacs in your lungs.

-Symptoms usually occur within a day or two of the original illness.
-These may include extreme shortness of breath and gasping for air.
+Symptoms usually occur within a day or two of the original illness or trauma, and they may include extreme shortness of breath and gasping for air.

 Some common things that may lead to this type of lung damage include: